-Rajasthan crisis: Protest against Gehlot’s ‘dictatorship’ does not amount to defection, says Pilot
+Rajasthan crisis: Do not take action against Sachin Pilot, 18 rebel MLAs till Tuesday, says HC

 If the rebel MLAs are disqualified, the majority mark in the 200-member Assembly will drop, making it easier for Chief Minister Ashok Gehlot to win a floor test.
 Gehlot needs 101 MLAs to vote for him and he claims that he has the support of 106.

-Pilot, who was sacked as the Rajasthan deputy chief minister and from his position as the Congress’ state unit chief, accused the Speaker of acting under the influence of Gehlot.
+Pilot, who was sacked as the Rajasthan deputy chief minister and from his position as the Congress’ state unit chief on Tuesday, accused the Speaker of acting under the influence of Gehlot.
 The rebel MLAs said Gehlot had issued the impugned notices with “mala fide intentions”.
 Gehlot, they said, had ordered an inquiry by the Special Operations Group to threaten them from “raising their voice against the inefficiency of the leadership in the party”.

 Joshi issued the notices on Wednesday on a plea filed by Congress Chief Whip Mahesh Joshi, citing the MLAs’ absence from successive Congress Legislature Party meetings and a “conspiracy to bring down the government”.